piqnt/planck.js/docs/pages/fixture.md

 ### Fixture
-Shapes are only have geometrical coordination, they don't have physical properties and don't know about body's transformation, so may be used independently of the physics simulation.
+Shapes only have geometrical coordinates, they don't have physical properties and don't know about the body's transformation, so may be used independently of the physics simulation.
-Fixture class is used to attach shapes to bodies.
+The `Fixture` class is used to attach shapes to bodies.
 A body may have zero or more fixtures.
 A body with multiple fixtures is sometimes called a *compound body.*

 Fixtures hold the following: